Asian stocks rise after Wall Street gains

-BEIJING (AP) — Asian stock markets were mostly higher Wednesday after U.S. stocks hit record levels despite attacks in Germany and Turkey.
+BEIJING (AP) — Asian stocks gained Wednesday after U.S. stocks hit record levels despite attacks in Germany and Turkey.

 WALL STREET: Big gains for banks and travel-related companies helped propel U.S. stock indexes to record levels.
 Strong earnings from cruise line operator Carnival and gains for travel website TripAdvisor led consumer companies higher.
 Household goods makers fell after Cheerios maker General Mills cut its sales projections for the year, and energy companies fell for the second day in a row.
 That hadn’t happened three weeks.
 The Dow gained 91.56 points, or 0.4 percent, to a record close at 19,974.62.
 The Standard & Poor’s 500 index picked up 8.23 points, or 0.4 percent, to 2,270.76.
 The Nasdaq composite also finished at a record as it added 26.50 points, or 0.5 percent, to 5,483.94.